-Registered disabled visitors are admitted at the reduced rate, their carer will be admitted free of charge.
+Registered disabled visitors are admitted at a reduced rate, their carer will be admitted free of charge.

-The pathways throughout the Farm are mainly concrete based, however there are some areas which are covered with compacted hoggin.
-This is suitable for wheelchair users, however it can be slightly difficult for those using frames and walking sticks.
+The pathways throughout the Farm are mainly concrete based, however, there are some areas that are covered with compacted hoggin.
+This is suitable for wheelchair users, however, it can be slightly difficult for those using frames and walking sticks.

 We offer a free of charge wheelchair loan (subject to availability).

-Most of the animal pens allow wheelchair users close contact to the animals, however we stress that it is vital our hand-washing facilities are used if anyone touches the animals, or the wheels of their wheelchair.
+Most of the animal pens allow wheelchair users close contact with the animals, however, we stress that it is vital our hand-washing facilities are used if anyone touches the animals, or the wheels of their wheelchair.

-Due to the nature of our tractor and trailer ride, it is not suitable for wheelchair users or anyone suffering with spinal injuries.
+Due to the nature of our tractor and trailer ride, it is not suitable for wheelchair users or anyone suffering from spinal injuries.